fuzzymfx/fuzzymfx.github.io/content/current.md

 ##### Current, 2024

-Happy new year, muchachos!
+Happy New Year, muchachos!
 I hope you had a good one.
-I will be starting a new career at RadiusAI as a Software Engineer.
-I am excited to work with the team and learn from them.
+I just returned to Bangalore after a much-needed break in my hometown.
+Returning to the city was a bit of a bummer, but such is life!
+The dreaded omicron variant is wreaking havoc in the city.
+I am starting a new career at RadiusAI as a Software Engineer, and I am looking forward to working with the team and learning from them.
+I am excited to start the new year with a bang!

+On a personal trajectory, Srijan and I have identified a pain point in the developer tooling space.
+We are working on a solution to solve it.
+We are still in the early stages of the product, and I will be sharing more details soon.

-Meanwhile, I am exploring esoteric programming languages, and I am having a blast.
+I am exploring esoteric programming languages, and I am having a blast.
 Will be updating this page with my progress with brainfuck.

-I am also planning to brush up advanced data structures and algos.
+I am also planning to brush up on advanced data structures and algorithms.
 I will be spending most of my time on Leetcode and will share my progress here.
+Here is the list of topics that I am exploring:

+- Trees (Binary Trees, Binary Search Trees, AVL Trees, Red-Black Trees, etc.)
+- Heaps (Binary Heaps, Priority Queues)
+- Hash Tables
+- Graphs
+- Dynamic Programming

+Feel free to check out my leetcode profile [here](https://leetcode.com/anubhabr50/)

+Meanwhile, I am also working on Dough, and here's what's up with it:

+- ~~Rendering Engine~~
+- Templating Engine
+- Footer
+- Animations
+- Alignment
+- Syntax highlighting

+I plan to finish up with dough by the end of this month.

+I am also writing my implementation of an SQL generator, Neak.
+Read more about it [here](/blog/neak.html)

 ---

 [The past year](/blog/23.html)